ryzenpay/ownitall/README.md

 # Current goals
 -[x] non-interactive mode (for automation)
--[x] syncronization between libraries (put them all into ownitall and then have the same library everywhere)
+-[x] syncronization between libraries (put them all into ownitall and then have the same library elsewhere)
--[ ]  JFrame GUI
+-[ ]  Web GUI

 # documentation
 all there currently is, is the automated javadoc documentation: https://ryzenpay.github.io/ownitall/

 ## Flags
+- -h : help command, and will display all current flags (this list might be out of date)
 - -i : non interactive mode which requires a string parameter in the format of ex: `1,1,4,1,0,3,2,C:\\Users\\ryzen\\Music,0,0`
         - agreements are accepted, enter is automatically passed and if windows filenames need to have `\\`
 - -l : log level, supports: debug, info, off
+- -w : web gui (rather than default cli gui)

 ## Library
 A library can be used to get the best metadata and coverart for your tracks, there are several options and they each have their benefits and drawbacks